fsharp/fslang-design/FSharp-8.0/FS-1011-warn-on-recursive-without-tail-call.md

 [alternatives]: #alternatives

 * Use the reserved `tailcall` keyword rather than an attribute
-* Apply the inspection to all recusive functions
+* Apply the inspection to all recursive functions

 # Unresolved questions
 [unresolved]: #unresolved-questions